Afghanistan catastrophe cause for Biden to resign, according to Congressman Mike Garcia

 MULTIPLE EXPLOSIONS OUTSIDE KABUL, AFGHANISTAN AIRPORT' 3 US MARINES INJURED: LIVE UPDATES

+"The reported explosions at the Kabul Airport and Hotel are tragic and I am praying for all those involved, especially the reported casualties to U.S. Troops," Garcia also said.
+"I will continue to monitor the ongoing situation and do all I can to help."

+The U.S. has scrambled to evacuate American citizens as well as Afghan nationals who assisted the U.S. during the Afghanistan war ahead of an Aug.
+31 deadline.

-"This is a disgrace," Garcia told Fox News.
+"This is a disgrace," Garcia told Fox News during the Tuesday interview.
 "What our president has done, has shamed our nation.
 It's shamed our folks that are over there, and who have been fighting for the last 20 years to secure the country and eradicate the al Qaeda threat as well as mitigate the Taliban threat."

 The U.S. Embassy in Kabul repeatedly issued warnings about terrorist threats and directed Americans to leave the airport.
 The embassy issued such a warning before Thursday’s explosions.

-Note: Editor's note: This piece has been updated to include additional quotes from Garcia, as well as a new comment following the terrorist attacks.